 (a) Applicability.

 This section shall apply to 1990 and subsequent model passenger cars, light-duty trucks, medium-duty vehicles, and motor vehicle engines used in such vehicles.
 This section shall apply to medium-duty vehicles certified to the GHG emission standards of section 95663, title 17, for GHG emission control components, as set forth in 40 CFR 1037.120, as amended October 25, 2016, incorporated by reference herein.
+This section shall also apply to medium-duty engines and hybrid powertrains certified under title 13, California Code of Regulations (CCR), section 1956.8.2 for use in vehicles with a gross vehicle weight rating (GVWR) from 10,001 to 14,000 pounds.
 The warranty period shall begin on the date the vehicle is delivered to an ultimate purchaser, or if the vehicle is first placed in service as a “demonstrator” or “company” car prior to delivery, on the date it is first placed in service.

 (b) General Emissions Warranty Coverage.